 To learn how to answer data science case study interview questions, you need to practice.
 You may think you know everything you need to know because you have a high-powered degree.
 But the data science case study is a highly specialized process.
-Resting on your laurels is a surefire way to be outshined by your competitors and wind up looking unprepared.
+Taking it slow is a surefire way to be outshined by your competitors and wind up looking unprepared.
 Consider case interview coaching.

 Management Consulted provides expert training in every facet of the interview process, including the case study.
 Our proven techniques will help you refine the case interview skills you already have and develop new ones.
-If you can’t afford coaching, arrange to practice with friends and peers, assuming they have some degree of expertise.
+You can also arrange to practice with friends and peers, if they have some degree of expertise.
 Have everyone generate their own insights and presentations from the same case interview practice cases, then present to one another.
 Seeing how other people work with the same material will help you increase your creativity.
 But be careful about taking too much advice from someone who may not be an expert on the case study data science interview.